Aliases for TLR7 Gene

 Previous GeneCards Identifiers for TLR7 Gene

 The protein encoded by this gene is a member of the Toll-like receptor (TLR) family which plays a fundamental role in pathogen recognition and activation of innate immunity.
 TLRs are highly conserved from Drosophila to humans and share structural and functional similarities.
+The human TLR family comprises 11 members.
 They recognize pathogen-associated molecular patterns (PAMPs) that are expressed on infectious agents, and mediate the production of cytokines necessary for the development of effective immunity.
-The various TLRs exhibit different patterns of expression.
-This gene is predominantly expressed in lung, placenta, and spleen, and lies in close proximity to another family member, TLR8, on chromosome X. [provided by RefSeq, Jul 2008]
+For the recognition of structural components in foreign microorganisms, the various TLRs exhibit different patterns of expression as well; in this way for example, TLR-3, -7, and -8 are essential in the recognition of single-stranded RNA viruses.
+TLR7 senses single-stranded RNA oligonucleotides containing guanosine- and uridine-rich sequences from RNA viruses, a recognition occuring in the endosomes of plasmacytoid dendritic cells and B cells.
+This gene is predominantly expressed in lung, placenta, and spleen, and is phylogenetically related and lies in close proximity to another family member, TLR8, on chromosome X. [provided by RefSeq, Aug 2020]

 GeneCards Summary for TLR7 Gene

 TLR7 (Toll Like Receptor 7) is a Protein Coding gene.
-Diseases associated with TLR7 include Superficial Basal Cell Carcinoma and Hand, Foot And Mouth Disease.
-Among its related pathways are IL-2 Pathway and Toll-like Receptor Signaling Pathway.
+Diseases associated with TLR7 include Immunodeficiency 74, Covid19-Related, X-Linked and Superficial Basal Cell Carcinoma.
+Among its related pathways are Phagocytosis of Microbes and Toll-Like receptor Signaling Pathways.
 Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and double-stranded RNA binding.
 An important paralog of this gene is TLR8.

 UniProtKB/Swiss-Prot Summary for TLR7 Gene